CarParts.com (NASDAQ:PRTS) PT Raised to $30.00 at Roth Capital

-CarParts.com (NASDAQ:PRTS) had its price objective upped by Roth Capital from $25.00 to $30.00 in a research note released on Tuesday morning, Analyst Price Targets reports.
-The firm currently has a buy rating on the specialty retailer’s stock.
+CarParts.com (NASDAQ:PRTS) had its target price increased by Roth Capital from $25.00 to $30.00 in a research note released on Monday morning, Benzinga reports.
+They currently have a buy rating on the specialty retailer’s stock.

-A number of other brokerages have also weighed in on PRTS.
-Zacks Investment Research lowered CarParts.com from a hold rating to a sell rating in a report on Friday, March 12th.
-Craig Hallum upped their price objective on CarParts.com from $20.00 to $28.00 in a report on Tuesday, February 16th.
-Finally, TheStreet lowered CarParts.com from a c- rating to a d+ rating in a report on Tuesday, March 9th.
-One research analyst has rated the stock with a sell rating and six have issued a buy rating to the company.
-CarParts.com has an average rating of Buy and an average target price of $20.50.
+A number of other research analysts also recently weighed in on the company.
+Zacks Investment Research downgraded CarParts.com from a hold rating to a sell rating in a report on Friday, March 12th.
+TheStreet cut CarParts.com from a c- rating to a d+ rating in a research report on Tuesday, March 9th.
+Finally, Craig Hallum upped their price objective on CarParts.com from $20.00 to $28.00 in a research report on Tuesday, February 16th.
+One investment analyst has rated the stock with a sell rating and six have given a buy rating to the stock.
+CarParts.com has a consensus rating of Buy and an average price target of $20.50.

-CarParts.com (NASDAQ:PRTS) last announced its quarterly earnings data on Sunday, May 9th.
-The specialty retailer reported ($0.06) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.03) by ($0.03).
+CarParts.com (NASDAQ:PRTS) last released its quarterly earnings data on Sunday, May 9th.
+The specialty retailer reported ($0.06) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.03) by ($0.03).
 CarParts.com had a negative return on equity of 69.79% and a negative net margin of 5.97%.
-Equities research analysts expect that CarParts.com will post -0.17 earnings per share for the current fiscal year.
+As a group, research analysts expect that CarParts.com will post -0.17 EPS for the current fiscal year.

-In other news, VP Alfredo Gomez sold 2,933 shares of the business’s stock in a transaction that occurred on Thursday, March 11th.
-The shares were sold at an average price of $15.30, for a total value of $44,874.90.
-Following the completion of the transaction, the vice president now owns 342,822 shares of the company’s stock, valued at $5,245,176.60.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CFO David Meniane sold 5,096 shares of the business’s stock in a transaction that occurred on Wednesday, March 10th.
-The shares were sold at an average price of $15.35, for a total transaction of $78,223.60.
-Following the completion of the transaction, the chief financial officer now directly owns 562,607 shares of the company’s stock, valued at approximately $8,636,017.45.
+In other CarParts.com news, insider Sanjiv Gomes sold 56,998 shares of the firm’s stock in a transaction dated Wednesday, March 10th.
+The shares were sold at an average price of $15.35, for a total value of $874,919.30.
+Following the completion of the sale, the insider now owns 382,577 shares of the company’s stock, valued at $5,872,556.95.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, VP Alfredo Gomez sold 12,288 shares of the firm’s stock in a transaction that occurred on Friday, May 14th.
+The stock was sold at an average price of $15.12, for a total transaction of $185,794.56.
+Following the transaction, the vice president now directly owns 507,855 shares in the company, valued at $7,678,767.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 435,158 shares of company stock valued at $6,815,769 in the last three months.
-46.10% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders sold 447,446 shares of company stock valued at $7,001,563.
+46.10% of the stock is owned by insiders.

-Several large investors have recently bought and sold shares of the company.
-BlackRock Inc. raised its position in shares of CarParts.com by 23.1% in the first quarter.
-BlackRock Inc. now owns 2,991,172 shares of the specialty retailer’s stock valued at $42,714,000 after buying an additional 562,192 shares during the last quarter.
-Credit Suisse AG raised its position in shares of CarParts.com by 18.5% in the first quarter.
-Credit Suisse AG now owns 1,808,208 shares of the specialty retailer’s stock valued at $25,822,000 after buying an additional 281,915 shares during the last quarter.
-Junto Capital Management LP acquired a new position in shares of CarParts.com in the fourth quarter valued at approximately $17,939,000.
-Morgan Stanley raised its position in shares of CarParts.com by 149.2% in the fourth quarter.
-Morgan Stanley now owns 1,029,037 shares of the specialty retailer’s stock valued at $12,749,000 after buying an additional 616,127 shares during the last quarter.
-Finally, Wells Fargo & Company MN raised its position in shares of CarParts.com by 4.9% in the fourth quarter.
-Wells Fargo & Company MN now owns 841,392 shares of the specialty retailer’s stock valued at $10,425,000 after buying an additional 39,421 shares during the last quarter.
-74.36% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently modified their holdings of PRTS.
+Bank Julius Baer & Co.
+Ltd Zurich purchased a new position in CarParts.com during the first quarter valued at approximately $40,000.
+Knott David M purchased a new position in CarParts.com in the first quarter worth $53,000.
+Parallel Advisors LLC purchased a new position in CarParts.com in the fourth quarter worth $68,000.
+Zurcher Kantonalbank Zurich Cantonalbank purchased a new position in CarParts.com in the fourth quarter worth $77,000.
+Finally, Arizona State Retirement System purchased a new position in CarParts.com in the fourth quarter worth $125,000.
+74.36% of the stock is currently owned by institutional investors.

 CarParts.com Company Profile